DeltaF1/pith/README.md

 | `ReadWriteBuffer<T>`                                                                                              |                             |                   | 2            |                                                                                                                                                     |

 ## Array Layout
-Elements in an array or a `#<bikeshedpacked>` section are packed as in C according to their packed alignments:
+Elements in an array or a `#<bikeshedpacked>` section are packed as in C according to their packed alignments.
+Most types are still word-aligned but this allows for types smaller than a word to be put next to one another:

 | Type            | Packed Alignment (bytes)    |
 | --------------- | --------------------------- |